-The AEMO Integrated System Plan (ISP) highlights Since then, the NEM has changed significantly. the enormity of the challenge to electrify an economy There is an increasing amount of large intermittent with continually increasing electricity demand, which renewables and the deterioration of the reliability of is projected to double in size by 2050 to 320 terrawatt coal fired power stations.
-Additionally, there has been hours per year.181 continued expansion of 'behind the meter' rooftop solar PV, with a third of detached homes having installed solar.179 These homes are exporting surplus power to the grid, impacting on the NEM, particularly during the middle of the day.
+Since then, the NEM has changed significantly.
+There is an increasing amount of large intermittent renewables and the deterioration of the reliability of coal fired power stations.
+Additionally, there has been continued expansion of 'behind the meter' rooftop solar PV, with a third of detached homes having installed solar.
+These homes are exporting surplus power to the grid, impacting on the NEM, particularly during the middle of the day.